Where Some Ideas Are Stranger Than Others...

 No one can conceive of the variety of feelings which bore me onwards, like a hurricane, in the first enthusiasm of success.
 Life and death appeared to me ideal bounds, which I should first break through, and pour a torrent of light into our dark world.
 A new species would bless me as its creator and source; many happy and excellent natures would owe their being to me.
 No father could claim the gratitude of his child so completely as I should deserve theirs.
 Pursuing these reflections, I thought that if I could bestow animation upon lifeless matter, I might in process of time (although I now found it impossible) renew life where death had apparently devoted the body to corruption.

 The issue of power though, that is more promising.
 After all, Lucifer gets himself in trouble by trying to usurp power from his creator in Milton's poem, and it is not always remembered that a big part of Zeus' anger with Prometheus is that Prometheus challenges his power over humans.
 So far I haven't found anyone besides Anne McWhir taking note of how the creature parallels the figure of Pandora in Hesiod's version of how Zeus takes vengeance on humans for receiving Prometheus' gifts.
 Pandora is a creature, constructed of parts contributed by different deities, and given the nature of a female dog.
 She is literally designed to unleash havoc on the world, with no will of her own.
-In many ways, Hesiod's version of Pandora is a creepy predecessor to the Stepford Wife.
-At least within the world of Frankenstein, the creature's havoc is restricted by the combination of him unexpectedly having both self-awareness and a will, as well as his fixation on rendering Frankenstein into a mirror of himself by destroying his ties to society.
+She is often referred to by later commentators as a "first woman" but she really isn't a person at all.
+In many ways, Hesiod's version of Pandora is a predecessor to the Stepford Wife.
+At least within the world of Frankenstein, the creature's havoc is restricted by the combination of him unexpectedly having both self-awareness (which Pandora does not) and a will, as well as his fixation on rendering Frankenstein into a mirror of himself by destroying his ties to society.
 For his part, Frankenstein is more of an Epimetheus than a Prometheus.
 Even when he seems to be thinking ahead, he isn't, not really.

 By the time she had finished, Mary had written a new Frankenstein that was far more critical of society than the first.
 The 1831 edition depicts the harm caused by human (male) ambition and the lust for power.
 The female characters may lack the ability to save themselves or others, but they are entirely innocent.
 They suffer solely because they are connected to Frankenstein.
 For those naysayers who believed that Percy Shelley was responsible for the writing of the first version, and for those such as Trelawney and Claire, who accused Mary of being a timid compromiser, the 1831 Frankenstein stands as a supremely original accomplishment, a dystopian variation created entirely by its author, Mary Shelley.
 Without Shelley by her side, Mary had been forced to become increasingly independent, and, in becoming so, she was now able to write a more complex and powerful book than when she was nineteen years old and her beloved was still alive.